django-fluent/django-fluent-pages/README.rst

 In case you're building a custom CMS, this module might just be suited for you, since it provides the tree for you, without bothering with anything else.
 The actual page contents is defined via page type plugins.

-For more details, see the documentation_ at Read The Docs.

 Installation